johno/pixyll/_posts/2022-07-03-sole_proprietorship_examples.md

 ---
 layout: post
-title: Top 17 Sole Proprietorship Examples You Can Easily Start TODAY!
+title: 17 Simple Sole Proprietorship Examples You Can Start TODAY!
 date: 2022-07-03
-summary: This complete list of Sole Proprietorship Examples will give you a practical understanding of why the simplest business entity is also one of the most popular.
+summary: Here are a few examples of Sole Proprietorships to get the ideas flowing.
+Check it out and understand why Sole Proprietorships are so popular.
 permalink: /sole-proprietorship/examples/
 ---